 When asked if he had approached Simpson to let him know the round had been scrapped, White deadpanned, 'We don't go to individual players ... we are going to what makes sense in this situation.'

 Meanwhile, Scott Stallings was seven over through his first four holes at The Plantation Course and the recipient of a little more good fortune.

-The last time the PGA Tour declared "play null and void" and restarted a round was the second round of the 2005 Players.
+The last time the PGA Tour declared 'play and void' and restarted a round was the second round of the 2005 Players.